cloudmesh-community/book/chapters/cloud/virtualization.md

 The full list of KVM fatures can be found here:
 <http://www.linux-kvm.org/page/KVM_Features>.
-Among them, some cools features include hotplug of hardwares even CPU and PCI devices.
+Among them, some cools features include hot-plug of hardwares even CPU and PCI devices.
 It supports live migration of VMs too.

 ##### KVM vs QEMU :new: